 Itaquena Beach is a little piece of sand with a difficult access for those who want to visit, because the 10 km stretch from Coqueiros Beach that leads there, is only possible to be done on foot or by quadricycle (it’s important to mention that vehicles are only accepted on the road, not on the beach).

 The breathtaking view – which looks more like a dream – is made up of natural pools placed in the middle of the corals and a crystal clear sea that attracts countless surfers due to the waves.

 There are no accommodation options at Itaquena Beach, so we recommend that you search for options at Itapororoca Beach or Rio Verde Beach.

 Rio da Barra Beach

-Rio da Barra Beach is located just over 5 km away from Quadrado, but the access to this hidden oasis is only possible by car, through restaurants or hotels.
+Rio da Barra Beach is located just over 5 km away from Quadrado, but to reach this hidden oasis it is only possible by car, through restaurants or hotels.